ugwis/hp/notes/tcp.md

 ## Flow Control
-Flow control is a function that notifies the sender of the amount that can be received and avoids a buffer overflow and a heavy load on the receiver.
+Flow control is a function that notifies each other of the amount that can be received and avoids a buffer overflow and a heavy load on the receiver.

 Window Scaling (RFC 1323)
 `window-size = window(0~65535) * 2^shift.cnf(0~14 or -1)`